TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Restructure uibuilder node to remove fs-extra dependency to its own library module.
 * Restructure other nodes to move server file handling to a separate library module.
 * Consider adding a default CSS override to the uibuilder node.
 To be used when no CSS specificed and also to be used in admin/generated uib pages.
 Defaulting to `../uibuilder/uib-brand.css`.
+* Consider scraping all .html files in each uibuilder instance and building an auto-list that can be added to the `../uibuilder/apps` page.
+Possibly with a manual override list option.

 * **NEW NODE** - `uib-html` - Hydrates `msg._ui` configurations